 Anne the housekeeper welcomed us and brought us into the impressive Baroque hall.

-Rowan and Casey write that the plasterwork in Kilshannig is by two different people with distinctive styles.
-They write: “The accomplished decoration to the Saloon and Library ceilings is the work of the Swiss-Italian Filippo Lafranchini, here combining emphatic late Baroque modelling with the refinement of small-scale ornament of a Rococo character.
+Keohane writes that the plasterwork in Kilshannig is by two different people with distinctive styles.
+He writes: “The accomplished decoration to the Saloon and Library ceilings is the work of the Swiss-Italian Filippo Lafranchini, here combining emphatic late Baroque modelling with the refinement of small-scale ornament of a Rococo character.
 The remaining decoration, which is vigorously naturalistic and in places ungainly, is by an unknown, and presumably Irish, hand.”
 For more on the Lafranchini brothers, see the Irish Aesthete’s entry about them.

 The stuccadore of the wonderful Rococo plasterwork in the hall is therefore unknown.
 Our guide, Anne, pointed out that the birds, that reminded me of birds at Colganstown by Robert West of Dublin, stick out too far and that the heads have a tendency to be knocked off.
 The ceiling is deeply coved, and features acanthus leaves, flower and fruit-filled baskets and garlands with draped ribbons.